Project users and other participants can be instrumental in shaping, extending, and, in some cases, leading communication efforts.

 Tip: Notice the preferences and styles of your intended users

 In most cases, your project's users, and potentially their networks, are the main audience for collaborative science projects.
-This means that conversations with endusers can help you better understand and profile your audience.
+This means that conversations with intended users can help you better understand your audience.

 As you begin working together, note the information that will assist in your communication efforts.
 For example: